will-wow/contacts/docs/blog.md

 rake db:migrate
 ```

-At this point, you should have a simple contacts app.
+At this point, you should have a simple contacts app with controllers that handle HTML and JSON requests.
 With a little bootstrap styling, it looks like this:

 ![HTML Index](https://paper-attachments.dropbox.com/s_3D847DC74D7CBD3D31E1AC105E45E5CBD380A0AC53B5B7C815522AA2A363D67D_1568183242104_html_index.png)